ETS-ReactNative2/Counter10000/README.md

-# Counter10000
-Demo react-native application.
-Counter for dice game 10.000
+# Counter 10.000

-First React-Native project to get a bit of experience with react :-)
+Mobile application assistant for the dice game 10.000.
+Just a small demo app to get familiar with react-native.